an1rxdh664/Janitor/README.md

    ```
    uvicorn app:app --reload
    ```
+   * Additional note - You also need to set up `ngrok` for this API to generate a working URL to provide into the Webhook URL section of your repository.

+      * Just setup `ngrok` and run it, in a separate terminal, on the `port` your API service is running on, For Example :

+         * If my API is running on port `8000` :

+              ```
+              ngrok http 8000
+              ```

 * Message : This project is still under development, i am still working on making new changes but if anyone would like to contribute then please do so, Thankyou for checking my project.